Volvo Cars says full-year targets within reach

-GOTHENBURG, SWEDEN (Reuters) - Chinese-owned Volvo Car Group said on Wednesday it was on track to reach its sales and profit targets for this year, after strong growth in China and modest gains in Europe helped boost the company’s sales for 17 straight months.
+GOTHENBURG, SWEDEN, Dec 3 (Reuters) - Chinese-owned Volvo Car Group said on Wednesday it was on track to reach its sales and profit targets for this year, after strong growth in China and modest gains in Europe helped boost the company’s sales for 17 straight months.

 Gothenburg-based Volvo’s sales rose nearly 9 percent in the first 11 months of the year and expects full-year sales to rise close to 10 percent, which would mean an all-time sales record.